 In addition to democratizing the use of technology, businesses can strengthen their defenses to protect their customers from attempts to abuse logins.
 Attacks on logins continue to plague businesses constituting 45% of all attacks in Q1 2021, which indicates that existing defenses are subpar and not able to support businesses adequately when it comes to protecting their user accounts from unauthorized access.

 Protect user accounts

 Businesses need a fresh approach to protect user accounts by monitoring, detecting and stopping malicious traffic.
-Arkose Labs helps global businesses effectively fight fraud by bankrupting the business of fraud, which erodes the returns from an attack and forces fraudsters to give up.
+Arkose Labs helps global businesses effectively fight attacks by undermining economic incentive for cybercrime, which erodes the returns from an attack and forces bad actors to give up.

-The Arkose Platform comprises a dynamic risk engine – Arkose Detect – that assesses the risk associated with each incoming user in real time and informs the challenge-response mechanism – Arkose Enforce – to present an appropriate 3D challenge to suspicious users.
+The Arkose Bot Manager Platform comprises a dynamic risk engine that assesses the risk associated with each incoming user in real time and informs the challenge-response mechanism – Arkose MatchKey – to present an appropriate challenge to suspicious users.
 This eliminates bots and automated scripts immediately while persistent malicious users are engaged in a long-drawn battle of solving incrementally complex challenges.
-This wastes the time, effort, and resources of the fraudsters, making the attack financially non-viable and deterring them from attacking for good.
+This wastes the time, effort, and resources of black hat hackers, making the attack financially non-viable and deterring them from attacking for good.